heyx3/Bplus.jl/docs/GL.md

 `render_mesh(m, p; args...)`

-There are numerous named parameters to customize the draw call. **Important note**, as with the rest of the *Bplus.GL* module, all counting and indices in these paramters are 1-based, to stay consistent with the rest of Julia.
+There are numerous named parameters to customize the draw call. **Important note**, as with the rest of the *BplusApp.GL* module, all counting and indices in these paramters are 1-based, to stay consistent with the rest of Julia.
 They are converted to 0-based under the hood.
 For example, if doing instanced rendering with `N` instances, you want to pass the range `IntervalU(min=1, size=N)`, not `IntervalU(min=0, size=N)`.

 * `shape::E_PrimitiveTypes` changes the type of primitive (line strip, triangle list, etc).
 By default, this information is taken from the `Mesh` being drawn.
 * `indexed_params::Optional{DrawIndexed}` controls indexed drawing.
 By default, if the `Mesh` has indices, it will draw in indexed mode using all availble indices.